 | Dimmable LED | Cool to gently warm | Yes, if dimmer switch is in use |

-What bulb should I use when I need a replacement?
+What bulb should I use as a replacement when the original wears out?

-Choose a warm-white or amber LED in a standard screw-in size.
-Avoid incandescent and halogen bulbs, which run much hotter.
-Note that the original included bulb is not dimmable — if you want dimming capability, select a replacement bulb rated specifically as dimmable.
+Choose a warm-white or amber LED in the same standard screw-in size — available at any hardware store.
+Avoid incandescent or halogen bulbs, which run significantly hotter than LEDs.
+The original included bulb is not dimmable, so if you want dimmer compatibility, select a replacement specifically rated as dimmable.